Faculty & Staff

 Dr. Schulz has been a full time ATSU faculty member since 2010.
 She has clinical experience in the areas of adult rehabilitation and geriatrics.
 She teaches primarily in the online AMOT Program.
 Dr. Schulz received her PhD in occupational therapy from Texas Woman’s University; and an additional PhD in family studies, also from Texas Woman’s University.
 She received her Masters in Occupational Therapy from Tufts University-Boston School of Occupational Therapy, and a dual Bachelors of Arts degree in Music and Psychology from Wellesley College.
 Her research interests are in the areas of spirituality, religion, and health disparities.

-Brandi L. Buchanan, OTD, OTR/L, Assistant Professor
+Brandi L. Buchanan, OTD, OTR/L, Associate Professor

 Dr. Brandi Buchanan joined the faculty in 2010.
 She practiced clinically for several years in the areas of physical disabilities, pediatrics and the NICU.
 She was instrumental in developing and/or expanding NICU therapy programs in hospitals in California and New York.
 She received her Bachelor’s degree in Spanish from Pacific University in Forest Grove, OR, and her Master’s and Clinical Doctorate degrees from the University of Southern California, Los Angeles, CA. She is currently involved in courses related to professional development and ethics as well as human development and the basic sciences.
 Her clinical and research interests include policy/advocacy efforts, cultural competence, and serving minoritypopulations.
 Dr. Buchanan is the faculty liaison to the Student Occupational Therapy Association (SOTA).